-I have audited the accompanying consolidated and separate financial statements of Thai Capital Corporation Public Company Limited and its subsidiaries ("the Group") and of Thai Capital Corporation Public Company Limited ("the Company"), respectively, which comprise the consolidated and separate statement of financial position as at December 31, 2018, the consolidated and separate statement of income, the consolidated and separate statement of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the accompanying consolidated and separate financial statements of Thai Capital Corporation Public Company Limited and its subsidiaries ("the Group") and of Thai Capital Corporation Public Company Limited ("the Company"), respectively, which comprise the consolidated and separate statement of financial position as at December 31, 2019, the consolidated and separate statement of income, comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Thai Capital Corporation Public Company Limited and its subsidiaries and of Thai Capital Corporation Public Company Limited as at December 31, 2018, and their consolidated and separate financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.
+In my opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Thai Capital Corporation Public Company Limited and its subsidiaries and of Thai Capital Corporation Public Company Limited as at December 31, 2019, and their consolidated and separate financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.